 - How this free nonprofit software works: Trello is productivity software that allows you to create boards, lists, and cards to manage projects and organize tasks in one central location.
 Trello is a great choice for project management if you like the Kanban project management method.

-- How you can use it: With Trello, you can better organize your team’s work with features like task assignment, timelines, productivity metrics, and calendars.
+- How you can use it: With Trello, you can better organize your team’s work with features like task assignments, timelines, productivity metrics, and calendars.
 This helps you stay on the same page with all of your nonprofit stakeholders, from full-time staff to volunteers and board members.

 - Hidden fees or limitations: Trello is free with up to 10 boards.
 You’ll have limitations on features like power-ups and automation with the free plan.
 You can get a paid plan at a discounted rate with the Trello nonprofit discount.